bootstrap-vue/bootstrap-vue/src/components/popover/README.md

 <!-- popover-show-open.vue -->
 ```

-A popover which is opened programmatically via the 'show' property or by an event call can only be closed
+A popover which is opened programmatically via the 'show' property or by an event call
-programmatically.
-Built-in triggers will not work... until a trigger event tries to open the popover even though it is
+can only be closed programmatically.
+Built-in triggers will not work... until a trigger
+event tries to open the popover even though it is already open.

-already open.
-In the below example, when the leftmost Popover is opened with the 'open' event, it will take two
+In the below example, when the first Popover is opened with the 'open' event, it will
-on-button clicks to close it.
+take two on-button clicks to close it.
 Play with the below demo to understand this.
+When
-When you desire graceful handling of both
+you desire graceful handling of both programmatic control external to the Popover
-programmatic control external to the Popover component as well as user interaction triggers, you should disable built-in
+component as well as user interaction triggers, you should disable built-in
-triggers and handle control yourself as demonstrated by the rightmost Popover.
+triggers and handle control yourself as demonstrated by the second Popover.

 ```html
 <template>